demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 ### bitbucket-pull-request-comment-update
 ***
-updates a comment in a specific pull request.
+updates a specific comment in a specific pull request.

 #### Base Command